NSLS2/bmm-bluesky-by-example/docs/colored_text.rst

 function shown above to color the characters making up the walls of the box.

-The :ref:`Linkam status display <fig-statusbox>` is an example of this in use, with some of the interior text being displayed using the ``colored()`` function described above.
+The :ref:`Linkam status display <fig-linkam-statusbox>` is an example of this in use, with some of the interior text being displayed using the ``colored()`` function described above.